abhiwand/atk/doc/source/ad_inst_IA.rst

     sudo yum -y install intelanalytics-spark-deps

-Installing Intel Analytics Python Rest Client
+Installing Intel Analytics Python REST Client
 ---------------------------------------------
 The Intel Analytics python rest client package needs to be installed on every node running the spark worker role.
 ::

     sudo yum -y install intelanalytics-python-rest-client

-Installing Intel Analytics Python 2.7 Rest Client
+Installing Intel Analytics Python 2.7 REST Client
 -------------------------------------------------

 Like the regular python 2.6 client above this also needs to be installed on every spark worker node.